SEO for Nonprofits in the Age of AI Search

 However, for small to medium-sized Nonprofits and non-e-commerce or media sites, this is not an AI Apocalypse.
 There’s certainly no need to hand your budget over to whomever is shouting the loudest that “SEO is Dead” and that you must re-tool everything, trying to provoke and capitalize on fear.

-Stay grounded in what works: genuine content, adapting to technical basics, and a clear understanding of your audience.
-Monitor your performance and adapt where the data actually shows you need to.
+Stay grounded in what works for people: genuine content, adapting to technical basics, and a clear understanding of your audience.

 Do you have questions about where your nonprofit actually stands with SEO (or GEO or AEO)?